hack3ric/mimic/docs/mimic.1.md

 `-p, --padding`
 : Padding size appended to each packet.
 Pass 'random' to use random padding.

+`-W, --max-window`
+: Always use maximum window size in TCP packets.

 `-F, --file=PATH`
 : Load configuration from file